 Although it’s never explicitly stated in Jon Ronson’s Who Killed Richard Cullen? report for the Guardian, this reader can’t help but think that the central character of this report, a British citizen named Richard Cullen, was ultimately a victim of his own hand.
 Jon Ronson does state that Richard Cullen made some decisions in the process that led to his demise, but for the most part Ronson characterizes what occurred as those that nobody forced Mr. Cullen to do, but everyone did.

 Mr. Richard Cullen decided to play what Mr. Ronson characterizes as a “peculiarly modern British” game of paying off debt via a credit card.
-This game involves using one “unbelievable good deal” offered by one credit card company to pay off a debt, followed by another decision to roll that credit card’s debt over to another “unbelievable good deal” from another credit card, and on and on, until Mr. Cullen ended up accumulating twenty-two credit cards, with twenty-two different compounding interest rates.
+This game involves using one “unbelievable good deal” offered by a credit card company to pay off a debt, followed by another decision to roll that credit card’s debt over to another “unbelievable good deal” from another credit card company, and until Mr. Cullen ended up accumulating twenty-two credit cards, with twenty-two different compounding interest rates.

-If anyone reads the reads through the list of Cullen’s actions with the belief that the man had at any point attempted to enrich himself by playing this game, this was not the case.
-Mr. Richard Cullen’s goal was to pay off a debt that arose due to a health crisis that occurred in his wife’s life.
+If anyone reads the reads through the list of Richard Cullen’s actions with the belief that the man attempted to enrich himself by playing this game, they are incorrect.
+Mr. Richard Cullen’s goal was to pay off a debt that arose due to a health crisis his wife experienced.
 Mr. Richard Cullen believed he could play the credit card game to the point of being debt free.
 If anyone reads the characterizations of Mr. Cullen’s actions with the belief that the Cullens were at a point of total desperation when they signed up for their first credit card, that doesn’t appear to be the case either.
 Mr. Cullen, it appears, simply decided that rolling debt through the “unbelievable good deals” that credit cards offer was a more advantageous way of cancelling debt.
 It would prove to be a series of fateful decisions that eventually led to Richard Cullen conceding defeat in this game, by taking his own life.

 Was Mr. Cullen a victim of targeted marketing?
 Mr. Ronson’s meticulous research makes the case that Richard Cullen most likely was.
 Ronson’s research shows that deregulation of the industry, reported to allow the lower class greater access to credit, allowed credit card companies to give more loans to a greater number of people.
 This eventuated in a series of unintended consequences through government action that led a group called list-brokers –aided by a complicated, computer algorithm called Mosaic– to provide lists of people considered “prime targets” to credit card companies for eventual lending.
-Mr. Ronson’s report does touch on the actions of government officials attempting to be wonderful without gauging the consequences, but Mr. Ronson focuses most of his piece’s content on the credit card institutions that took advantage of the lack of foresight by the government officials, and he backs up his focus with an admirable amount of research into the process.
-The glaring omission in the piece is in the amount of blame that should be directed at the victim of this convoluted game: Richard Cullen.
+Mr. Ronson’s report does touch on the actions of government officials attempting to be wonderful without gauging the consequences, but Mr. Ronson focuses most of his piece’s content on the credit card institutions that took advantage of the lack of foresight by the government officials, and he backs up his thesis with an admirable amount of research into the process.
+The glaring omission in the piece is the amount of blame that we, the readers, should direct at the victim of this convoluted game: Richard Cullen.
 If, for no other reason, than to learn from it.

-It may have been the approach of a reporter with a cold heart, and it may have angered the Cullen family, that Ronson may have endeared himself to in the process of reporting on this story, but the greater lesson of what Richard Cullen tried to do, needs to be taught.
-How many of us are susceptible to “no interest (for a time)” marketing campaigns, and how many of us are susceptible to the “one time only” campaigns of any sort?
+This approach might be viewed as a cold-hearted approach by the reporter, and it may have angered the Cullen family, that Ronson may have endeared himself to in the process of reporting on this story, but the greater lesson of what Richard Cullen tried to do, needs taught.
+How many of us are susceptible to “no interest (for a specific amount of time)” marketing campaigns, and how many of us are susceptible to their “one time only” campaigns?
 The lesson of Richard Cullen needs exposure, so that it makes a mark on those that learn the details of it.

-“Mr. Ronson describes Richard Cullen’s plight as beginning with a health crisis, his wife’s. “‘There had been no splurging,’ Richard Cullen said, ‘no secret vices.
-He had just tied himself up in knots, using each card to pay off the interest and the charges on the others.
-The fog of late payment fees had crept up and engulfed him.’”
+“There had been no splurging,” Richard Cullen said.
+“No secret vices.”
+Richard Cullen just tied himself up in knots, using each card to pay off the interest and the charges on the others.
+The fog of late payment fees crept up and engulfed him.

-One curious line in Mr. Ronson’s report states that: “Right now, nobody knows how Richard Cullen’s strategy fell apart.”
-At various points in the report, we learn that Mr. Cullen presumably went to a credit card company to help his wife pay off the $4,000 dollar loan, at 0% interest, and he proposed to her that he would “switch (her) to another one after six months.”
+One curious line in Mr. Ronson’s report states that, “Right now, nobody knows how Richard Cullen’s strategy fell apart.”
+At various points in the report, we learn that Mr. Cullen presumably went to a credit card company to help his wife pay off the $4,000 dollar health care bill, at 0% interest, and he proposed to her that he would “switch (her) to another one after six months.”
 He then took six weeks off work, during this period, to care for his wife, and he began “signing up for credit cards” to “cleverly roll the debts over from account to account.”
-This reader would suggest, having never attempted to play this game with credit cards, that the strategy fell apart right there, in the very beginning.
+This reader would suggest, having never attempted to play this game with credit cards, that the strategy fell apart right there, at the beginning.

-Right there, at the very beginning, someone wiser than Richard Cullen should’ve stepped in and said something along the lines of: “Have you seen the annualized corporate profits of these credit card companies?
+Right there, at the very beginning, someone wiser than Richard Cullen should’ve stepped in and said something along the lines of: “Have you ever viewed the annualized corporate profits of these credit card companies?
 They don’t produce an actual product, yet their profits dwarf most of the blue chip companies that do.
 How do you think they accomplish this?
 How does the city of Las Vegas manage to build a big, beautiful, brand new building almost annually?
 Have you ever heard the line: ‘There’s a sucker born every minute?’
 Did you laugh at that line?
-Did you think of all those poor saps that don’t have the wherewithal to spot the scheme, and did you ever consider the idea that they might talking about people like you, and your “perfect” and “brilliant” strategies to beat the system?”
+Did you think of all those poor saps that don’t have the wherewithal to spot the scheme, and did you ever consider the idea that they might talking about people like you, and the “perfect” and “brilliant” strategies you have to beat the system?”

-The point of the statement “Nobody knows how Richard Cullen’s strategy fell apart” also has something to do with the idea that no one knows the specifics of what Richard was attempting to do, because as his wife, Wendy states: “He wasn’t a man who talked a great deal, and he never, ever discussed finances with me.”
-To answer the question of specifics, this reader would suggest that Mr. Ronson might want to troll through the man’s receipts and records to find the point where Mr. Cullen’s strategy fell apart.
+The point of the statement “Right now, nobody knows how Richard Cullen’s strategy fell apart” also has something to do with the idea that no one knows the specifics of what Richard was attempting to do, because as his wife, Wendy states, “He wasn’t a man who talked a great deal, and he never, ever discussed finances with me.”
+To answer the question of specifics, this reader would suggest that Mr. Ronson might want to troll through the man’s receipts and financial records to find the point where Mr. Cullen’s strategy fell apart.
 Mr. Ronson does appear to answer this question by prefacing it with the words “Right now.”
-Critical analysis leads this reader to wonder if these words don’t permit Mr. Ronson a round about that permits him to avoid the discussion of Richard Cullen’s role in his own undoing.
-The implicit follow up a skeptical reader reads is that “In the future, we may know, but “Right now” we don’t, so let’s get to the point of this article.”
+Critical analysis leads this reader to wonder if these words permit Mr. Ronson a work around that allows him to avoid the discussion of Richard Cullen’s role in his own undoing.
+The implicit follow up, this skeptical reader reads, is that “In the future, we may know, but “Right now” we don’t, so let’s get to the point of this article.”
 The answer, the reader would assume, is in the accounting.
 Mr. Ronson decides, instead, to move to the question of marketing arms of the credit card companies providing alluring tag lines to the unsuspecting, a question Ronson appears to believe is answered by the following line from Richard’s wife:

 “He (Richard) said he didn’t seek out all of the 22 credit cards he had somehow ended up acquiring between 1998 and 2004.
 On many occasions they just arrived through the letterbox.”